watem-sedem/watem-sedem/docs/input.rst

 Forced routing data
 ===================

-A forced routing from a specified source to target pixel can be defined by the user, if the analysis of the routing and field validation shows that the routing is defined incorrectly.
-Forced routing is defined by the column and row of both the source and target pixel as follows:
+In the case that the analysis of the routing and field validation shows that the routing is defined incorrectly by the model, a forced routing from a specified source to target pixel can be defined by the user.
+Forced routing is defined by stating the column and row of both the source and target pixel in the ini-file, as shown here:

 .. code-block:: ini